Jajecznik/WeatherApp/README.md

-Simple weather app that used OpenWeatherMap API and displays primary information about weather,
+A simple weather application that uses the OpenWeatherMap API and displays basic weather information.
+Includes an additional view for older people.